 The Ministry of Finance is responsible for issues concerning central government finances, including coordination of the central government budget, forecasts and analyses, tax issues, and management and administration of central government activities.
-The Ministry is also responsible for matters concerning financial markets and consumer legislation.
+The Ministry is also responsible for matters concerning financial markets, consumer legislation and housing and community planning.

 News from Ministry of Finance

 Today the Government is presenting a spring amending budget and its guidelines for economic policy.
 The Spring Fiscal Policy Bill and the proposals in the Spring Amending Budget are based on the January Agreement, the policy agreement between the Swedish Social Democratic Party, the Centre Party, the Liberal Party and the Green Party.

 Sweden’s carbon tax

 Climate change is one of the most pressing challenges facing the international community.
 A broad range of policy instruments can be used to curb carbon emissions, and economic instruments such as taxes and emissions trading are critical elements of any comprehensive mitigation strategy.

 Keyboard navigation in the search filter is done by using a combination of the TAB, ENTER, and ARROW keys.
 Start by pressing the TAB key to enter the filter module.
 Use the arrow keys to move between tabs.
 To select a desired tab, use the TAB key.

 You can filter the information so that only what you are interested in is displayed

 Can't find what you're looking for?
 Do an advanced search.